Beyond the Final Answer: Evaluating the Reasoning Trajectories of Tool-Augmented Agents: Case Studies

 The results of \proposed's evaluation performance on our generated dataset are presented in Table \ref{tab:meta_eval_results}.
 We conduct the experiments with various proprietary LLMs and open-source models of different sizes, also including reasoning models.
 Detailed description about experimental setting is available in Appendix \ref{app:meta_eval_results}.

 We find that most LLM models can effectively evaluate the efficiency, hallucination, and adaptivity of tool-augmented agents without relying on ground-truth trajectories when using \proposed.
 Notably, this demonstrates that evaluation is sufficiently achievable with open-source models, avoiding the evaluation costs associated with large proprietary models.
+It is worth noting that the dataset was constructed by injecting unnecessary steps into efficient trajectories and then labeling them for TRACE to detect.
+If TRACE accurately identifies the inserted inefficient step, the remaining steps constitute the clean, efficient trajectory, and the accuracy metric is specifically designed to reward the identification of this intentionally inserted inefficient step.
 This effectiveness is attributed to \proposed's framework, which utilizes the \textit{evidence bank}.
 To validate the benefit of the evidence bank, we further test the LLM-as-a-Judge method that evaluates entire trajectories without the evidence bank.
 In Table \ref{tab:meta_eval_results}, we observe that \proposed~achieves more accurate assessments across efficiency, hallucination, and adaptivity.
 Moreover, we observe performance improvements across all LLMs when using \proposed, the most significant gains were observed in the smaller open-source models.
-This result validates the effectiveness of the \textit{evidence bank}, demonstrating that it enables fast and accurate evaluation even with smaller, more efficient models.
+This result validates the effectiveness of the \textit{evidence bank}, demonstrating that it enables accurate evaluation even with smaller, more efficient models.

 We also measure the average time required per query for each model to evaluate \textbf{Meta-GTA} to verify how efficiently we can evaluate agents using \proposed.
 Figure \ref{fig:efficiency} highlights the efficiency advantage of Llama-3.3-70B.
 Although it performs on par with larger proprietary models (Table \ref{tab:meta_eval_results}), its average evaluation time is reduced by as much as a factor of three.
 This indicates that \proposed~not only enables accurate evaluation but also facilitates efficient assessment in terms of cost and time with smaller models, which becomes more significant when evaluating large data.